William Budgen (1820-1864) and Amy Frith (1826-1921).

 “The train received a severe shock but, fortunately, did not leave the line of rails, which, for 10 miles on either side of Marden station, are particularly straight.
 George Russell is now in custody to answer the charge of trespassing on the railway before the magistrates at Cranbrook.”

 The East Kent Times of 5 March added further details, claiming that the pair had assumed the train had already gone through the district – but they’d been deceived by the fact that the beer house clock was fast.
-The newspaper also said that William left a wife and seven children – more than I’ve been able to find.
 George must’ve been traumatised by what he saw that night but his troubles weren’t over for a few days later he appeared at Cranbrook Petty Sessions charged with obstructing the passage of the line and endangering life.

-Amy married again, in 1873, her husband being Kent-born carpenter Henry King.
-They continued to live in the county, moving from Marden to Tenterden and Hawkhurst.
-She died at her daughter’s home in Cranbrook in May 1921.
+Amy married again, in 1873, her husband being Kent-born carpenter and preacher Henry King.
+They continued to live in the county, moving from Marden to Tenterden, and then settled in Sussex – in Ticehurst and Flimwell.
+Henry died in 1917 and was celebrated for his 45 years of preaching locally in an obituary (Kent & Sussex Courier 7 September 1917).
+Amy died in Cranbrook in May 1921.

 - Eliza Budgen (1846-1888).
-Eliza married bricklayer Edward Coomber in 1865 in Luton, Kent, and raised a family with him.
-They later moved to Kensington in West London, where she died in 1888.
+Eliza worked as a domestic servant as a teenager before marrying bricklayer Edward Coomber in 1865 in Luton, Kent, and raised a family with him.
+They later moved to Kensington in West London, where Edward was described as a builder and greengrocer in the 1881 census.
+Eliza died in 1888.

 - Thomas Budgen (1848-1849).

 - Martha Budgen (1857-1945).
-Ellen remained single, living with her parents for many years.
-The Kent & Sussex Courier of 14 December 1945 noted that she was a Sunday school teacher and wrote poetry and hymns.
+Ellen remained unmarried, living with her mother, step-father and later her brother-in-law for many years.
+The Kent & Sussex Courier of 14 December 1945 noted that she was a Sunday school teacher at Cranbrook Congregational Church and wrote poetry and hymns.